maxhbr/LDBcollector/md/OFL-1.0.md

                                 "description": "A retained font name is a name that is clearly identified as the retained font name with a copyright notice."
                             }
                         ],
                         "_str": "Description: The copyright holder's permission must be obtained if the font name is to be used as the primary font name presented to the user.
 The copyright holder's name is the name of the font to be retained, which will be identified with a copyright notice.
-The term \"font software\" refers to font files, data files, source files, build scripts, and documents.\nActions:\n- Use font names retained in modified font software (A retained font name is a name that is clearly identified as the retained font name with a copyright notice.)\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/3\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/3\", _condition_conditionType = REQUISITE, _condition_name = Get special permission in writing., _condition_description = }\n\n", "conditions": {
+The term \"font software\" refers to font files, data files, source files, build scripts, and documents.\nActions:\n- Use font names retained in modified font software (A retained font name is a name that is clearly identified as the retained font name with a copyright notice.)\n\nConditions:\nREQUISITE: Get special permission in writing.\n\n", "conditions": {
                             "name": "Get special permission in writing.",
                             "type": "REQUISITE"